-Default is 10485760 (10 MiB).
+Default is 104857600 (100 MiB).

-Note: Changing max_chunk_size will not have any performance impact on files uploaded through File Drop shares as unauthenticated file uploads are not chunked.
+Changing files.chunked_upload.max_size will not have any performance impact on files uploaded through File Drop shares as unauthenticated file uploads are not chunked.

-8.3.6 Large file upload on object storage
+10.3.6 Large file upload on object storage

 Chunked file uploads do have a larger space consumption on the temporary folder when processing those uploads on object storage as the individual chunks get downloaded from the storage and will be assembled to the actual file on the Nextcloud servers temporary directory.
 It is recommended to increase the size of your temp directory accordingly and also ensure that request timeouts are high enough for PHP, webservers or any load balancers involved.